Let’s not fail Neeraj Chopra

 “Bilkul bhai, kaafi accha savaal poocha, thank you.
 I have been saying that I have won the Olympic gold medal, but my work is not complete,” said Neeraj Chopra in an interaction with fans on the Athletics Federation of India’s Facebook page on Thursday evening.
 “We have the Commonwealth Games, Asian Games next year...
 World Championships too, there are Diamond Leagues, and even domestic competitions.
 We have to plan properly with the coach.”

-The question Chopra was asked was what are his targets now, with a cramped three-year Olympic cycle to contend with in the lead up to Paris.
+The question Chopra asked was what are his targets now, with a cramped three-year Olympic cycle to contend with in the lead up to Paris.

 Cut to a few days back.
 The venue is Eugene, Oregon.
 The event is Diamond League.
 Jamaica’s Elaine Thompson-Herah was there, she ran the 100m in 10.54 seconds.
 It is, on paper, the second fastest time ever ran by a woman.
 Shelly-Ann Fraser-Prayce and Shericka Jackson were there too, right behind there.
 It was another Jamaican 1-2-3, just as we had seen in Tokyo 2020.